penguineer/SensorsReport/README.md

 Contributions are welcome and should be made via PR.

-Please not that for any more complicated use cases a fully fledged monitoring system might be more appropriate.
+Please note that for any more complicated use cases a fully fledged monitoring system might be more appropriate.

 ## License